toledo60/ggDoE/README.md

 ### Bug reports

-When reporting an [Issue](https://github.com/toledo60/ggDoE/issues), please spend some time making it easy for me to follow and reproduce.
-I highly recommend using [reprex package](https://reprex.tidyverse.org/)
+When reporting an [Issue](https://github.com/toledo60/ggDoE/issues), please spend some time making it easy to follow and reproduce your issue.
+For this, I highly recommend using [reprex package](https://reprex.tidyverse.org/)

 ### Package development